SBU-BMI/quip_paad_cancer_detection/README.md

 # Pancreas cancer (PAAD) detection pipeline

 This software implements the pipeline for the Pancrease cancer detection project.
+The repo contains the training data, codes for training CNN models to detect Pancreatic cancer in Whole Slide Images.
+The paper was publised in MICCAI 2019 "Pancreatic Cancer Detection in Whole Slide Images Using Noisy Label Annotations"

+Citation:
+@inproceedings{le2019paad,
+  title={Pancreatic Cancer Detection in Whole Slide Images Using Noisy Label Annotations}, author={Han, Le and Dimitris, Samaras and Tahsin, Kurc and Rajarsi, Gupta and Kenneth, Shroyer and Joel, Saltz }, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, year={2019}, organization={Springer}
+}

 # Dependencies